Joshua-Riek/x86-bootloader/README.md

 ## x86 Bootloader

 A collection of small 512 byte programs that are capable of finding, loading, then executing a program on a FAT12/16 formatted floppy or hard disk (including USB and CDs).
 Typically, this would be used as a boot sector for an operating system, second stage bootloader, or low level kernel.

-## Limitations
+## Limitations and Implementation Details

 Requires an i8086 or better CPU.

-This bootloader may allocate up to 128KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 400KB for loading your program or kernel (assuming at least 640KB of conventional memory).

-Both `boot12.asm` and `boot16.asm` reallocate themselves to the top of conventional memory, allocate space for the stack and File Allocation Table (FAT).
-Then finally searching for and loading the program at the physical address specified by *LOAD_ADDR*.
+This bootloader may allocate up to 128KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 400KB for loading your program or kernel (assuming at least 640KB of available conventional memory).
+The bootloader will reallocate itself to the top of conventional memory, allocate space for the stack and FAT.
+Then finally search for and load the program *DEMO.BIN* at the physical address specified by *LOAD_ADDR*.

 ## Requirements